Trinity Park School collection, 1898-1922

 - Materials in English.

 - University Archives Record Group:

 - Scope and Content:

-The Trinity Park School Collection includes bound volumes, print materials, and photographs.
+The Trinity Park School Collection includes bound volumes, print materials, correspondence, and photographs.
 The Bound Volumes Series contains accounting ledgers, a grade book, minute books, and a roll book.
 Trinity Park School's annual catalogs have been removed and cataloged separately.
 These materials offer insight into the students at the school, their courses of study, and their financial situations.